-There are many topics on the Teen Health and Kid's Health sections of this site which could be helpful to children and young people.
+There are many topics on the Kid's Health sections of this site which could be helpful to children and young people.

 Bullying can include threatening, teasing, name-calling, gossiping and spreading rumours, ignoring or not letting people be part of a group (excluding), ganging up, playing cruel jokes, preventing others from going where they want to, or taking away their belongings.
 It can also be pushing, shoving or hitting and other forms of physical abuse.